midistudio: Making Music Accessible Through Gesture Control

 This project was developed as part of my exploration into audio engineering and accessible design at Imperial College London.

-🚧 This article is currently being written.
-Check back soon for the full content!
+This article is being expanded.
+Check back soon for the full version.